emiara/hotelkit-notification-deleter/README.md

-# -- Hotelkit Notification Deleter --
+# Hotelkit Notification Deleter

-Chrome plugin for adding a "delete all" feature to Hotelkit Notifications.

-Works by sending POST requests to the server.
-It uses only the *notifcations/all* and *notifications/delete* endpoints.

-Features:
+A Chrome extension to streamline managing Hotelkit notifications by adding a "Delete All" feature.

+## Overview

+This extension enhances the Hotelkit notifications interface by allowing users to quickly delete all notifications, with options to preserve certain notifications based on tags.
+It works by sending POST requests to Hotelkit's notification endpoints: `notifications/all` and `notifications/delete`.

+## Features

-  - Delete all
+- **Delete All**: Instantly remove all notifications from your inbox.
-  - Delete all notifications except if tagged
+- **Selective Deletion**: Delete all notifications except those marked with specific tags.

-`I personally think this should be a built in feature, it may be available in other hotels though, I dont know`
+> _"I believe this feature should be built into Hotelkit by default.
+It may already be available in some hotel implementations, but I am unsure."_

-Future features:
-1. hello
-1. world
-1.
+## Planned Features

+- **Time-based Deletion**: Choose a cutoff period (e.g., delete all notifications older than a week).
+- **Confirmation Prompt**: Add an "Are you sure?" prompt to prevent accidental deletions.

+## Disclaimer

-# Use responsibly!
+Use responsibly